Weighing the Benefits and Risks of Screening Mammography

 Benefits of mammography by age group

-Adapted from U.S. Preventive Services Task Force, 2016 .
+Adapted from U.S. Preventive Services Task Force .

 Getting regular screening mammograms lowers the risk of dying from breast cancer, but it doesn’t completely remove this risk.

 Although the benefits of mammography are real, it’s not a perfect test.
-Some women who get regular mammograms may still be diagnosed with breast cancer and unfortunately, may still die from the disease.
+Some women who get regular mammograms may still be diagnosed with breast cancer and unfortunately, a small number of these women may still die from the disease.

 Over-diagnosis and over-treatment

-Over-diagnosis and over-treatment are the main risks of mammography screening.
+Over-diagnosis and over-treatment are the main risks of screening mammography.

 Over-diagnosis occurs when a mammogram finds ductal carcinoma in situ (DCIS) or small, invasive breast cancers that would have never caused symptoms or problems if left untreated.

-Even without treatment, these over-diagnosed breast cancers would never progress to invasive breast cancer and would never cause problems in a person’s lifetime.
+Even without treatment, these over-diagnosed breast cancers would never cause problems in a person’s lifetime.

 Although DCIS is non-invasive, without treatment, the abnormal cells can progress to invasive breast cancer over time.
 Left untreated, it’s estimated 40-50 percent of DCIS cases may progress to invasive breast cancer .
 In the same way, small, invasive breast cancers may grow over time.